Small Producers of Buesaco

 Today, specialty coffee plays an important role in Buesaco’s prosperity and in the community’s pursuit of a peaceful future.
 Most of the region’s specialty-focused farmers began focusing on quality in 2013, when a small group of 17 growers got together and formed the first regional association, called Grupo Empresarial Buesaco.
 With the assistance of the local technical school, group members organised themselves into a small operation with the aim of buying, warehousing and commercialising exceptional coffee lots.
 The association grew very quickly and within four years had to form an offshoot group, Alianza Café, to focus primarily on specialty-grade coffee.
 Its members are committed to running the association with transparent practices, to achieve the final goal of improving incomes for the nearly 400 growers that participate in their programs.
 Through Alianza Café, our Colombian export partner Pergamino met a number of farmers who are now part of their Allied Producer Program, and with whom they continue to work directly.

 Buesaco is the traditional land of the Quillasingas, a people with a long and proud history of agriculture.
 While few of their population survived the brutal Spanish invasion of Nariño, their cultural heritage still lives on in the sustainable agricultural practices the region’s farmers employ.
 These learnings are first passed on at home, where each family carefully tends to a chagra, or patch of land dedicated to cultivation.
-Here, family elders share their knowledge on the making and implementation of organic fertilisers, seed propagation and herbal medicine—which have all contributed to the region’s reforestation efforts.
+Here, family elders share their knowledge on the making and implementation of organic fertilisers, seed propagation and herbal medicine — which have all contributed to the region’s reforestation efforts.

 ABOUT NARIÑO

 Nariño is located in Southwest Colombia, bordering Ecuador.
-Most of the forty thousand coffee producers in Nariño own tiny plots of land (averaging less than 2 hectares each) and are often located in very remote areas.
+Most of the forty thousand coffee producers in Nariño own tiny plots of land (averaging less than two hectares each) and are often located in very remote areas.
 Coffee in Nariño is grown at elevations that reach 2,200 metres above sea level, making it some of highest grown coffee in the world.
 Typically, it is very difficult to produce coffee at such high elevations (as many plants suffer from ‘die back’) – however, Nariño’s proximity to the equatorial line and steep hills around the volcanoes provide a great angle for sun exposure, creating the right micro-climate for coffee plants to thrive.
 The high elevation of cultivation, combined with warm tropical days and cool nights, allows for slow maturation and development of the coffee cherries, giving time for concentrated sugars to develop in the fruit and resulting in a very unique, sweet, and complex cup profile.

 Nariño typically has a wet season with periods of continuous rain, followed by a dry season.
 Because of this, there is only one flowering period a year and, therefore, a single harvest, usually in April – July (this is different to other parts of Colombia where two harvests are the norm).
 In order to survive, producers in Nariño must have other economic activities, which typically include harvesting and selling plantains, fique (a fiber used to make rope) and/or cuy (guinea pigs).